 I notice he is looking at me with his head tilted.
 It’s quite entertaining, seing the look of perplexity in his eyes.
 He’s probably wondering, “What’s up with that?”
 He would stand there for a few moments with his tilted head and wondering eyes focused on me.
 Then, he would merrily walk down the stairs and join me at ground level.

 You kind of had to be there to completely enjoy the experience. 🙂 It brightened the entire stairs episode, for sure.
 Pets are cool.

-Hoping this brings a chuckle to your soul and massage to your innards.
+Hoping my sharing a tkr, dog, and stairs story brings a chuckle to your soul and massage to your innards.

 Find interesting?
 Kindly share…Thanks!